Carbohydrates Types & Health Benefits

 Mental health

 The insufficient intake of carbohydrates results in mood changes, fatigue and depression problems.
-Tryptophan, a non-essential amino acid that tends to improve the mood of a person.
+Tryptophan, a non-essential amino acid, tends to improve a person's mood.

-When you intake high content of carbohydrates, your body automatically releases a hormone called Serotonin, a feel-good hormone that recovers you from depression.
+When you intake high amounts of carbohydrates, your body automatically releases a hormone called Serotonin, a feel-good hormone that helps you recover from depression.

 Energy

-Carbohydrates act as an energy manufacturer in the human body.
-Carbohydrates play an important function in your body.
-The main source known as glucose is converted into energy that is vital for the functioning of the brain and the muscles.
+Carbohydrates act as an energy source in the human body.
+Carbohydrates play an important role in your body.
+The main source, known as glucose, is converted into Energy that is vital for the functioning of the brain and the muscles.

 Increase in Muscle mass